bhanug/misframe/content/2020/03/reading-in-sips.md

 I've been trying to read more.
 I've had a Goodreads reading challenge every year since 2017, and my goals have been at least 12 books a year.
-Even though I'm more serious about reading more than ever, I'm actually reading less.
+Even though I'm more serious about reading than ever, I'm actually reading less.
 It's been difficult to come up with a reading strategy that becomes a habit.

 <!--more-->